Explore how Redpoint's tailored programs help individuals and families overcome alcohol addiction with personalized recovery strategies.

 According to the National Institute on Drug Abuse, over 14 million Americans were diagnosed with alcohol use disorder (AUD) in 2018 alone.
 Approximately 88,000 people die annually due to alcohol abuse, making it the third leading cause of preventable death in the United States.
 Alcohol addiction is a devastating disease that affects entire families, and there is no easy way to address the intense effects of AUD.
-However, there is always help available, and Redpoint is ready to help you take your first step toward a sober future.
+However, there is always help available, and The Redpoint Center is ready to help you take your first step toward a sober future.

-Because of the ubiquity of alcohol use and addiction, the trained clinicians at Redpoint employ a variety of approaches to help you address your unique relationship with alcohol and the physical and emotional effects of its use.
+Because of the ubiquity of alcohol use and addiction, the trained clinicians at The Redpoint Center employ a variety of approaches to help you address your unique relationship with alcohol and the physical and emotional effects of its use.

 There are many factors involved in the development of AUD, with no one single path that begets the disease.
 Environmental factors and influences, as well as genetics, all contribute to the development of addiction.
 Each client will have their own experiences, strengths, needs, and goals in their path to recovery.
 Helping family members and those suffering from AUD identify the signs and symptoms of alcohol use is paramount for taking the first step toward recovery.
 Each client will have their own symptoms or combination of symptoms as a result of addiction.
 Some of the most common signs of AUD include: